percona/pmm/docs/setting-up/client/index.md

     ```

 ## Unregister

 How to unregister PMM Client from PMM Server.

 ```sh
 pmm-admin unregister --force
 ```

-All services that are monitored by this node will be removed from monitoring.
+All services monitored by this node will be removed from monitoring.

 ## Remove services